dicekeys/seeding-webauthn/fido2-key-derivation.md

 > _i_ = SHA-256(_KEYID_)

+The KEYID is not a secret and so there are no concerns about side-channels.

 To generate the private key _k_ encrypt the fixed-length key identifier _i_ with the seed secret _s_ using AES-256 in cipher-block chaining mode (CBC).
 Since the key identifier is a hashed and the output will be kept secret by the FIDO key, we can use initialization vector of 0.
 (Should we need to derive longer keys in the future, we can do so by zero-padding _i_ to the length of the desired key.)

 > k = AES-256-CBC(key=_s_, _iv_=0, _i_)